samsquire/ideas4/README.md

 I need full contextual information to decide on things.

 For example, I want to introduce a change to reorder code.
-I would need to find the right
+I would need to find the right insertion points relative to each other.

 # 55. Dynamic and static and zero cost abstractions